sahandhnj/oyster-ml-deployment/README.md

 Kubernetes

 ## Deployment
-Trained model can be deployed into an API either localy in docker containers or on kubernetes cluster over multiple networks.
+Trained model can be deployed into an API either locally in docker containers or on kubernetes cluster over multiple networks.

 ### resource
-resources are physical or containarized servers allocated for training and serving.
+resources are physical or containerized servers allocated for training and serving.
 Local or cloud kuberentes clusters can be added as resources.

 ### Version